binxio/cfn-kong-provider/docs/KongAPI.md

 ## Properties
 You can specify the following properties:

-    "Name" - of the API.
+    "AdminUrl" - pointing to the Kong Admin  (required).
-    "AdminUrl" - pointing to the Kong Admin "JWT.Issuer" - issuer of the JWT token "JWT.PrivateKeyParameterName" - parameter store name containing the private key to sign the token with "ServiceToken" - pointing to the function implementing this "API" - object containing all the properties as defined by [add-api](https://getkong.org/docs/0.11.x/admin-api/#add-api)
+    "JWT" - RS256 JWT token generator configuration (optional) "JWT.Issuer" - issuer of the JWT token, defaults to 'admin'.
+    "JWT.PrivateKeyParameterName" - parameter store name containing the private key to sign the token with (required) "ServiceToken" - pointing to the function implementing this resource (required) "API" - object containing all the properties as defined by [add-api](https://getkong.org/docs/0.11.x/admin-api/#add-api) (required).

 ## Return values